madhavkhoslaa/madhavkhoslaa.github.io/content/posts/post1.md

 1. Choosing a scheme in which cache is common among users
 2. Keeping the size of the cached object such that more objects could be stored and hardware is not a construct.

+# Cache rule of thumb

+1. Cache high up the call stack
+2. Reuse cache among users

-# Where to cache ?
+# Where to cache (Cache high up the call stack)?

 ![image](https://i.imgur.com/xIFu5IS.jpeg)
 In this scenario imagine you have 3 functions calling each other in the call stack and the result is produced by calling them all.